ericbrasiln/python-courses/deep-dive/section-06/first-class_functions.md

 # First-class functions

-- can be passed toa function as an argument
+- can be passed to a function as an argument
 - can be returned from a function
 - can be assigned to a variable
 - can be stored in a data structure (such as list, tuple, dictionary, etc.)